51 cool things to know about Super Bowl LI

 Houston, a den of sin

 26. Houston is the fourth-most populous city in the United States.
-A fun way to get people to shun you while the game is on is to ask them to name the other most populous cities (1: New York 2: Los Angeles 3: Chicago).
+A fun way to get people to shun you while the game is on is to ask them to name the other most populous cities (New York is No. 1, followed by Los Angeles and Chicago).

-27. They have a beer can house.
+27. It has a beer can house.
 Shameful.

-28. And Houston is where the infamous hip hop "beverage" "Purple drank" (aka "lean," "sizzurp," "a horrible idea") originated, which is a mix of cough syrup, soda and Jolly Ranchers.
+28. And Houston is where the infamous hip-hop "beverage" "Purple drank" (aka "lean," "sizzurp," "a horrible idea") originated.
+It's a mix of cough syrup, soda and Jolly Ranchers.

 29. Last time the Super Bowl was in Houston, it was NIPPLEGATE.